SingVisio: Visual Analytics of Diffusion Model for Singing Voice Conversion: Explainer System

-On this basic display unit, we can observe the range of the F0 and the pattern of the F0 contour.
+It is noted that along with the Mel spectrogram, the corresponding audible audio, and fundamental frequency (F0) contour are also displayed in the Comparison View.
+All the information related to a clip of audio forms a basic block referred to as the ``basic display unit'', as shown in the below two Mel spectrograms in the comparison view in Fig.~\ref{fig:explainer_system} On this basic display unit, we can observe the range of the F0 and the pattern of the F0 contour.
 Through the brush operation, we can synchronously magnify all Mel spectrograms illustrated in this view, thus enabling a more detailed comparison and examination of the spectral differences.
-When there are multiple basic display units, users can select the checkboxes in the top left corner of any two basic display units.
-The page will then pop up the visualization of the difference in the Mel spectrogram between these two basic display units, as shown in Fig. \ref{fig: mel_diff }, allowing for a clearer and more convenient comparison.
+When there is more than one basic display unit, users can select the checkboxes in the top left corner of any two basic display units.
+The page will then pop up the visualization of the difference in the Mel spectrogram between these two basic display units, allowing for a clearer and more convenient comparison.
 Specifically, the differences are represented by colors.
 Warmer colors like reds and oranges signify larger differences, while cooler colors like blues and greens represent smaller differences between the two selected Mel spectrograms.
+This visualization aids in identifying which parts of the Mel spectrogram are significantly refined during the step-by-step generation process, highlighting areas that may require further investigation by algorithm researchers.

-Furthermore, the components displayed in the \textbf{\textit{Comparison View}} differs between the \textit{Step Comparison Mode} and the \textit{Condition Comparison Mode}.
+Furthermore, the components displayed in the \textbf{\textit{Comparison View}} differ between the \textit{Step Comparison Mode} and the \textit{Condition Comparison Mode}.
 The \textit{Step Comparison Mode} is primarily used to compare the results of different diffusion steps.
 In this mode, the \textbf{\textit{Comparison View}} will display basic display units from three different steps, based on the steps selected by the user.
 The relative position of different basic display units (corresponding to different steps) can be directly adjusted by dragging.
-On the other hand, the \textit{Condition Comparison Mode} sports a similar layout, but mainly compares the results of SVC under different conditions.
+On the other hand, the \textit{Condition Comparison Mode} sports a similar layout but mainly compares the results of SVC under different conditions.
 In this mode, the \textbf{\textit{Comparison View}} primarily displays the basic display units corresponding to different audios of the source and target singers selected by users.
 Additionally, in \textit{Metric Comparison Mode}, the \textbf{\textit{Comparison View}} illustrates the metric curve over the diffusion step, which is described in Section~\ref{sec:metric_view}.